Periodontics & Implant Surgery

 What Are Composite Veneers vs. Dental Laminates?

-This is a common question that patients ask when visiting the dentist for smile design correction.
+This is a common question that patients ask when visiting the dentist for smile enhancement.
+However, from a periodontist’s perspective, the priority is how these materials interact with your gum tissue.

 A dental veneer is a thin layer of porcelain or composite placed on the teeth to improve their appearance and color.
 The primary purpose of applying dental veneers is to correct the smile design.